RamenVentures/Operating-Manual/processes/meeting_questions.md

 - What's your history together?
 - Why work on _this_ problem?
 - Why will _you_ be the team that wins?
+- What do you understand that others don’t?

-### Company Timeline and Progress
+### Timeline and Traction
-- What is the timeline and progress of the company? (journey, learnings, milestones, metrics, etc)
+- What is the timeline of the company? (major milestones)
+- What is your growth like?
+- How do users find out about you?

-### Your Fundraising
+### Fundraising
-- What milestones do you need to achieve to successfully raise your _next_ round?
+- What do you need to achieve to successfully raise your _next_ round?
 - How much are you raising now and on what terms?
-- How will you use these funds to get to your next raise?
-- How much have you raised before and on what terms?
-- Who else is supporting you (investors, advisors, etc)?
+- Who are your supporters (investors, advisors, etc)?